Moruya High School

 Moruya High School is a government-funded co-educational comprehensive secondary day school, located in Moruya, in the South Coast region of New South Wales, Australia.

 The school enrolled approximately 570 students in 2018, from Year 7 to Year 12, of whom 15 percent identified as Indigenous Australians and four percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the acting principal is Mark English.
+The school is operated by the NSW Department of Education; the principal is Mark English.